aoluwolerotimi/Kickstarter-Project-Clustering/README.md

-_Note: An improved iteration of this project is in progress, set to conclude in August 2024.
-The below summary is for the first iteration._

 # Identifying Fundraising Project Profiles through Clustering

 In this descriptive analytics project, I've leveraged kprototypes - an algorithm that incorporates both numerical and categorical data - to form clusters representing different profiles of projects.